Justin Robinson (musician)

-Justin Robinson (born August 14, 1968) is an American alto saxophonist.
-He has performed with artists such as the Harper Brothers, Cecil Brooks III, Abbey Lincoln, Diana Ross, Little Jimmy Scott, the Carnegie Hall Jazz Band, the Dizzy Gillespie All Star Band and was a member of the quintet and big band of trumpeter Roy Hargrove.
+Justin Robinson (born August 14, 1968) is an American jazz alto saxophonist.
+He has performed with artists such as Cecil Brooks III, the Harper Brothers (Phillip and Winard), Abbey Lincoln, Diana Ross, Jimmy Scott, and the Carnegie Hall Jazz Band, and the Dizzy Gillespie All-Star Band, and was a long-time member of the quintet and big band of trumpeter Roy Hargrove.